er1kb/distinction/README.md

 <details>
 <summary>Expand</summary>

 When your model is finalized, you can turn it into a simpler prediction function using the _Classifier.to_pipeline()_ method.
-Provide it with the same keyword arguments as you used to initiate the Classifier.
-This code continues the restaurant reviews example above.
+Provide it with the same keyword arguments used to initiate the Classifier before.
+This code continues from the restaurant reviews example above.
 ```python
 kwargs = {
     'targets': 'positive suggestion taste service'.split(),